Sakib-203-15-3883/Learn-react-with-NextJs--/README.md

 8. Event Lisner [ change the state throuh the event lisner and then conditionally render react element ]

 9. state as array ( ShoppingList component )
     i. it has add items and delete items funtionality
+10. useEffect explained  with weather api